Orbital-Knewbie/Knewbie/docs/UserGuide-Students.md

 ![Knewbie ID](images/UniqueID.png)

 &nbsp; &nbsp; &nbsp; &nbsp; 2.
-To access your progress report without logging in, on the homepage, navigate to the [Knewbie ID section (at the bottom of the page)]. (link not up yet)
+To access your progress report without logging in, the [Knewbie ID section] is at the bottom of the homepage. (link not up yet)

 &nbsp; &nbsp; &nbsp; &nbsp; 3.
 Enter your Knewbie ID to retrieve your progress report.